dispatch/reboot/cla/entity-cla.md

 notwithstanding any failure of essential purpose of this Agreement or any limited remedy to the maximum extent possible under law.

+## Signature

+Sign this CLA at this URL: https://goo.gl/forms/wyOpkwxpLOAtd3Ag2

 Harmony (HA-CLA-E-LIST) Version 1.0 // Dispatch CLI-E 1.0